yangzhangpsy/3dtopoplot/README.md

 “The topographic map was generated with Yang's topoplot_bcl function based on EEGLAB's topoplot function”

 Yang Zhang
-yzhangpsy at suda.edu.cn
+\nyzhangpsy at suda.edu.cn
-Department of Psychology
+\nDepartment of Psychology
-Soochow University
+\nSoochow University